AlexPereverzyev/fanout/README.md

 ## TODO

-- refactor perf test and dependencies
-- add tests and coverage
+- add tests and coverage - in progress
 - update README (description, examples, pros and cons)
 - add comments to code